L&S University Staff Time Reporting

 Exempt employees do not receive night or weekend differential.
 Exempt employees do receive premium holiday compensation at time and a half (work on a holiday should be noted on the timesheet and must have prior approval by the supervisor).

 Nonexempt Employees need to complete the timesheet with actual hours worked.
 They need to record their begin time, lunch time, end time, and leave time taken each week.
 Nonexempt employees are covered by the Fair Labor Standard Act (FLSA), therefore, are compensated for overtime.
 They are also eligible for weekend and night differential and premium pay for working on a holiday.
 It is important that their time report accurately reflects their hours worked.
 All overtime and work on a holiday must receive prior approval by their supervisor.

-Payroll staff should not payroll any classified staff, LTE or student hourly employees unless they have a timesheet in hand.
+Payroll staff should not payroll any University Staff or Temporary Employees (TE) unless they have a timesheet in hand.
 The timesheets must be signed by the employee's supervisor.
 A copy of all completed and signed time reports are to be kept in the department.